Yuan-Mingkang/Yuan-Mingkang.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am currently a flight control engineer in a Chinese company.
+My research interests include drones, robotics, and deep learning.
+So far, I have worked on several related projects, designed and developed several robots and drones, and have a strong passion for this industry.